3 Unforgettable Days in New Orleans Itinerary

 Martin Luther King Jr., Memorial

 I’ve talked about my love for Martin Luther King Jr before.
 It’s not hard to find inspiration when hearing many of the contributions MLK Jr. has done for African Americans.
-I highly recommend paying a visit to his memorial to commemorate his existence which is located in Washington, D.C.
-Book a tour here.
+I highly recommend paying a visit to his memorial to commemorate his existence which is located in Washington, D.C. book a tour here.

 Restaurants